This information describes your pleuroscopy procedure. It also explains what to expect before, during and, after your procedure.Back to top

 Draining your PleurX catheter

-Read the resource About Your PleurX™ Drainage Catheter for information about draining your PleurX catheter.
+Read the resource About Your PleurX™ Catheter for information about draining your PleurX catheter.
 If you have any questions, contact your doctor’s office.

 Lifting heavy objects